iliao2345/iliao2345.github.io/blog_posts/arc_agi_without_pretraining/arc_agi_without_pretraining.md

 Based on rules 1 and 3, we try to predict the shape of held-out outputs, prioritizing rule 1 over rule 3.
 If either rule holds, we force the postprocessing step to only consider the predicted shape by overwriting the masks produced by the [linear heads](#linear-heads).
 If neither rule holds, we make a temporary prediction of the largest width and height out of the grids in the given ARC-AGI puzzle, and we allow the masks to predict shapes that are smaller than that.

-The largest width and height that is given or predicted, are used as the size of the [multitensor](#multitensors)'s width and height dimensions.
+The largest width and height that is given or predicted, are used as the size of the [multitensor](#multitensors)'s $width$ and $height$ dimensions.

 The predicted shapes are also used as masks when performing the [multitensor communication](#multitensor-communication-layer), [directional communication](#directional-communication-layer) and [directional cummax/shift](#directional-cummaxshift-layer) layers[^19].
 We did not apply masks for the other layers because of time constraints and because we do not believe it will provide for much of a performance improvement.

 #### Number of Colors

 We notice that in almost all ARC-AGI puzzles, colors that are not present in the puzzle are not present in the true answers.
-Hence, any colors that do not appear in the puzzle are not given an index in the color dimension of the [multitensor](#multitensors).
+Hence, any colors that do not appear in the puzzle are not given an index in the $color$ dimension of the [multitensor](#multitensors).

 In addition, black is treated as a special color that is never included in the multitensor, since it normally represents the background in many puzzles.
-When performing color classification, a tensor of zeros is appended to the color dimension after applying the [linear head](#linear-heads), to represent logits for the black color.
+When performing color classification, a tensor of zeros is appended to the $color$ dimension after applying the [linear head](#linear-heads), to represent logits for the black color.

 ### Postprocessing

 Postprocessing primarily deals with denoising the answers sampled from the network.
 There are also [some operations](#linear-heads) performed to convert the constant-shape grids outputted by the network to the variable shape grids present in some puzzles.

-Generally, when we sample answers from the network by taking the logits of the $[examples, colors, height, width, channels]$ tensor and argmaxxing over the color dimension, we find that the grids are noisy and will often have the wrong colors for several random pixels.
+Generally, when we sample answers from the network by taking the logits of the $[examples, colors, height, width, channels]$ tensor and argmaxxing over the $color$ dimension, we find that the grids are noisy and will often have the wrong colors for several random pixels.
 We developed several methods for removing this noise:
 1. Find the most commonly sampled answer.
 2. Construct an exponential moving average of the output color logits before taking the softmax to produce probabilities.
 Also construct an exponential moving average of the masks.
 3. Construct an exponential moving average of the output color probabilities after taking the softmax.
 Also construct an exponential moving average of the masks.